PolyhedraZK/Expander-cpp/readme.md

 This is the "core" repo and more on "demo" purpose, we will continue develop on the repo to support more features.

-For more technical introduction, visit other markdown files [here](https://github.com/PolyhedraZK/Expander/tree/master/docs).
+For more technical introduction, visit our markdown files [here](https://github.com/PolyhedraZK/Expander/tree/master/docs).

 ## Circuit Compiler